jasonkamin/OverlapTool/README.md

 This tool calculates trigger overlaps (and PD overlaps) for a CMS triggering emulator.

 *note: this currently requires that you have the triggers ordered by Primary Dataset.
 To be remedied in the future!*

+A comment about the event sizes: The event size \<\<in a given PD\>\> is calculated in two ways.
+First, for events that fire two (or more) different triggers, it averages the event sizes of the various triggers that fired (this is labeled "estimated average event size").
+Alternatively, it simply takes the largest event size of all triggers that fired that event (this is labeled "estimated max evt size").

 To run it, you'll need a text file with triggers, prescales, and PDs in it. see ExampleInputFile.txt